shankarArun424/EnergyAustralia-coding-test/README.md

 # Spring boot Maven project
 Designed this API using the Apache Maven plugin, It allows you to package executable jar or war archives.

+### Features to be in the future
+- To define api contract using openapi 3.0 or swagger 2.0 - TODO
+- To use EA swagger to generate client code - TODO.

+We are currently in the process of developing a Swagger page to showcase the APIs we've created.
+This will be a part of our upcoming initiatives.